Best Open Source MOOC Platforms for Businesses

 Anecdotal evidence suggests that the Bill & Melinda Gates Foundation donated a huge amount of $1.4 million to a research group called Ithaka S+R to conduct a study if MOOC platforms are really helpful to students.
 Ithaka S+R monitors and assesses the quality of courses on various MOOC platforms.

-Before delving into the details, let me mention a few stats that would help you have a chuckle:
+Before delving into the details of best open-source eLearning software and MOOC platforms, let me mention a few stats that would help you have a chuckle:

 - To launch edX, Harvard and MIT invested a whopping $60 million.